eclipse-archived/smarthome/tools/static-code-analysis/README.md

 For more information: https://pmd.github.io/pmd-5.4.1/customizing/rule-guidelines.html.

 ## Known Problems

-- The combined report does not conatin links to the Checkstyle rule definitions;
 - Flooded console output when running Checkstyle in debug mode in Maven  (- X ) - https://github.com/checkstyle/checkstyle/issues/3184;

 ## 3rd Party

 - The example checks provided in the `static-code-analysis-config` (`MethodLimitCheck`, `CustomClassNameLengthDetector`, `WhileLoopsMustUseBracesRule`) are based on tutorials how to use the API of Checkstyle, FindBugs and PMD.
-For more info, see javadoc.
+For more info, see javadoc;
 - The tool that merges the individual reports is based completely on source files from the https://github.com/MarkusSprunck/static-code-analysis-report that are distributed under a custom license.
-More information can be found in the LICENSE.txt file;
+More information can be found in the LICENSE.txt file.